geodata-no/hack4quiz/README.md

 * ZoomOut
 * DrawLine

 The longer it takes the to guess the county the less points are awarded for the answer.
 The correct answer has to be delivered by speech.
-The quiz leverages the Web Speech API of the Google Chrome browser.
+The quiz leverages the Web Speech API.
+Check your browser for compability(http://caniuse.com/#feat=web-speech).
+Our test show that Google Chrome works best.

 Three questions are asked per round and after each round will the total amount of point be displayed.